slaeryan/slaeryan.github.io/posts/midnighttrain.md

 Fair warning: This has been made as a small weekend project and while the code has been tested in my lab extensively, bugs are to be expected.
 Furthermore, I'm not a professional coder so get ready to read crappy code!
 However, I have given it my best possible efforts and if you find bugs/improvements in the code don't feel shy to contact me!

 ## Introduction
-One of my favourite pastimes is to read APT reports and look for the TTPs(Tactics, Techniques and Procedures) used by apex adversaries(Read as: State-backed Threat Groups) and later attempt to recreate it or a variant of it myself in my lab.
+One of my favourite pastimes is to read APT reports and look for the interesting TTPs(Tactics, Techniques and Procedures) used by apex adversaries(Read as: State-backed Threat Groups) in a later attempt to recreate it or at least a variant of it in my lab.

-So last Friday was no different, except that this time I was actually going through the _CIA Vault7_ leaks specifically the _EDB_ branch documents when suddenly [this](https://wikileaks.org/ciav7p1/cms/page_26968084.html) document came to my attention which describes the theory behind NVRAM variables.
+So last Friday was no different, except that this time I was going through the _CIA Vault7_ leaks specifically the _EDB_ branch documents when suddenly [this](https://wikileaks.org/ciav7p1/cms/page_26968084.html) document came to my attention which describes the theory behind NVRAM variables.
 Immediately it piqued my interest and I started digging deeper.

 Turns out, these variables are not only writable/readable from the user-mode but also it's an awesome place to hide your shit like egress implants, config data, stolen goodies and whatnot which I found out after watching an enlightening [DEFCON talk](https://youtu.be/q2KUufrjoRo), thanks to Topher Timzen and Michael Leibowitz.